soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 ##### Node A. Around the Town
 The PCs arrive in the local town where the archive is rumored to be located.
 It becomes quickly evident that something isn't right in this town: the people are sick and hungry, the atmosphere is dismal.
 Anyone in the town will tell the adventurers that they've been forced to give up livestock to a troll that's taken the nearby forest as its home.
 They've been slowly going hungry ever since.
 - Clue 1: A local mentions the existence of the Stardale Ruins and suggests asking the town's elders (leads to **Node B**).
-- Clue 2: A cryptic symbol drawn on a tavern's wall hints at a  hidden entrance to the archive (leads to the secret passage into **Node F** through the **Secret Passageway**).
+- Clue 2: A cryptic symbol drawn on an elder's house wall hints at a  hidden entrance to the archive (leads to the secret passage into **Node F** through the **Secret Passageway**).
-- Clue 3: Overhearing a conversation in the town square, the party learns about cultist activity in the area; "Desper wants to have a meeting tonight.
-We'll gather behind the Town Hall at dusk." (leads to **Node C**).
+- Clue 3: Overhearing a conversation near the bridge, the party learns about cultist activity in the area; "Desper wants to have a meeting tonight.
+We'll gather behind the Meeting Hall at dusk." (leads to **Node C**).
 - Clue 4: One woman, in hushed tones, can be convined to reveal that she believes the Troll is a curse placed on Stardale by Kalrul for their heretical worship. (leads to **Node C**)

+One woman, who goes by Olga, seems out of place.
+She is gruff but lean, seemingly a forester armed with a bow.
+She explains that she's been in town for some time and offers advice about how to stave off the Troll's hunger.
+Olga offers to show the Crew to the archives.

 ![[stardale.png]]